idaholab/moose/modules/thermal_hydraulics/doc/content/source/controllogic/SmootherControl.md

 where $v$ is the vector containing the input values, $s(v)$ is the current size of the vector, and $N$ is the maximum size of the vector, defined by [!param](/ControlLogic/SmootherControl/n_points).

-Since, by default, the control logic is executed on the initial condition, the first output will be 0.

 !syntax parameters /ControlLogic/SmootherControl

 !syntax inputs /ControlLogic/SmootherControl